gopinaath/iterated-prompts/sqlanywhere/README.md

 ## 📋 Migration Checklist

 ### Before You Start
-- [ ] Have SQL Anywhere connection credentials
 - [ ] Have RDS PostgreSQL instance provisioned
+- [ ] Have Datbase connection credentials - samples given as .txt files.  (format doesn't matter, just ensure all parameters are in the text file)
 - [ ] Verify network connectivity between migration server and both databases
 - [ ] Install required libraries: `sqlanydb`, `psycopg2-binary`
 - [ ] Have AWS CLI configured for RDS management